Chrisae9/cloudflare-dynamic-dns/README.md

 * `zone`: This is the "Zone ID" that you'll see when you log in to Cloudflare and go to the domain you want DDNS for.
 * `email`: This is your email address that you use to log in to cloudflare
 * `key`: This is your API key to Cloudflare.
 Again, this is obtainable by logging in to your account and either going to "Get API Key" or your user settings page.
-* `domain`: This is the full domain that you want to update the IP for when the script runs.
+* `domains`: This is the list of domains that you want to update the IP for when the script runs.
 For example, if you wanted to update the record for `subdomain` under `mycoolsite.tld`, your `domain` would be `subdomain.mycoolsite.tld`.

 These parameters are all things required by the Cloudflare API.
 You can view their API [here](https://api.cloudflare.com/#dns-records-for-a-zone-properties) to see their definitions and an example for each parameter if you're unclear.
 The documentation for each API call used in this script are also available.